cbattlegear/SqlServerMigrationTraining/training/sql2012dma.md

 3. Verify that the schema and data migrated to the target database (Azure SQL DB):
     - Use SSMS to login to the Azure SQL DB instance.
     - Run a simple query against any table and verify records have populated.
 Compare against source database.
-    - Check compatability level of the Azure SQL DB instance.
+    - Check compatibility level of the Azure SQL DB instance.
     - Optional: Change the Azure SQL Database name to match the source database name.